Environment

 • Recycle or donate to charities cardboard boxes and plastic materials

-Sysmex Canada
+Sysmex Jinan

 Managing Harmful Substances